Streamlining Customer Accounting Input

 Blocker drawer for updating a credential.

 One of the big points of conflict during this project was the functionality of the drawer, and more specifically the submit button.
 I was always pushing for a 1 click solution; no matter how many changes were made within the drawer itself, you hit submit, and all of those are submitted at once.
 The issue was that things like text entry and form submissions, or even transactions, all seemed to require different layers of submission.
-Developers pushed back on this, arguing to keep the code as simple and clean as possible, but this time leadership stepped in without the need for more external validation, possibly due to the timeline.
+Developers pushed back on this, arguing to keep the code as simple and clean as possible.
+This would require users to individually save/submit each change and manually close the drawer.
+So if a user adds a comments and completes a form they would have to save both of those actions independently and then manually close the drawer.
+This time leadership stepped in without the need for more external validation, possibly due to the timeline.
 Despite the calls for simpler code, the users needed a simpler experience.
 That was a tradeoff we did not want to sacrifice.

 Final Mockup Blocker drawer for information requests.